Life on the Loop

 Go Boldly Forward

-To explore strange new worlds; to seek out new life and new civilizations;
+To seek out new life and new civilizations.

 I was never a Trekkie, but I enjoyed Star Trek.
 It was funny, sometimes irreverent, sometimes groundbreaking and made you think the human race could and should do better.
 The Great Loop is not exactly going boldly where no man has gone before, though the Deep South, New York City and Canada might well feel strange to the uninitiated.
 But the Loop can feel like a jump into the unknown, similar to another jump into the unknown you may have taken: parenting.

 The preliminaries of parenting are a lot more fun and quitting the Loop may be easier, but both will change your life and gift you a slower heartbeat if you survive.
 The reality is that neither Loopers and Parents never know everything about either and no matter how much you do know, you will still make mistakes.

 Many people have asked why I wanted to do the Great Loop, even friends and family who are somewhat conditioned to my propensity for unusual adventures.
 For anyone considering the Loop, it’s an important question to answer.

 The Great Loop is a long trip and big commitment.
 It becomes more a lifestyle than a vacation.
 That’s not always an easy adjustment.
 If you don’t understand what’s driving you to do it, there’s a good chance you won’t finish the Loop.
 Or you’ll finish it only because you don’t want to face those who questioned your sanity when you began.
 The Admiral* is an important part of that equation.

 I’ve always enjoyed the outdoors and have camped extensively in the forests and deserts of the mountain west.
 To the consternation of my arthritic knees, I’m always curious about what’s around the next bend, over the next rise or if I can squeeze through that narrow place.
 I like to explore.